Rare cancers

 Keeping a diary or journal may help you work through problems.
 Try to include the things that have been positive or helpful, as well as the things you find difficult.

 Reading what you have written can help you become more aware of your thoughts and feelings.
-It can also help you identify what you find most difficult and what has helped you to cope.
+It can also help you understand what you find most difficult and what has helped you to cope.

 Knowing when you need more help

 Sometimes it is difficult to know if you are depressed.
-It can also be hard to admit that you are depressed and to talk about it.
-Other people may notice and suggest that you might need help.
+It can also be hard to admit you are depressed and to talk about it.
+Other people may notice and suggest you might need help.

 We have more information about coping with depression and anxiety.
 There are also organisations that can help.

-Getting information about a rare cancer
+Getting information

 Even if there is not a lot of information about the type of cancer you have, general information can still help.
 We have information about: